 With a deep drive to promote empowerment, Ain believes that education is the single most powerful tool to overcome socio-economic barriers and transform communities.
 She joined the organisation in 2021 and brings with her more than 15 years of unique experience in the social service sector specialising in marketing and fundraising management.
 With a natural flair for communication and a passion to serve, Ain is committed to continue delivering creative content and out of the box digital campaigns.
 She is also a homebody who enjoys travelling to temperate countries and dreams of seeing the northern lights on top of snowy mountain tops someday.

 Armed with a Diploma in IT & Accounting, Anusiah has been serving DPA for over twenty-three years!
 She is the go-to person for anything and everything related to numbers, IT and admin.
 She is highly independent and takes pride in her work and has razor-sharp attention to detail.
 Anusiah likes taking the initiative in getting the work done and enjoys organising events.
 She loves spending her free time watching documentary series on Animal Planet.
 Sipping tea on her front porch while listening to the birds chirping in the early morning is her definition of a perfect me-time.
 She is also a full-time referee to her two children’s endless fights and banters.

-Max joined DPA in 2021 and manages the organisation’s various advocacy and research initiatives.
+Max joined DPA in 2021 and manages the organisation’s various research and policy related initiatives.
 He has a Bachelor of Arts degree in Sociology and studied human rights for two years in his graduate programme.
 In addition to being disabled himself (visually impaired since birth), Max brings experience with disability and disability advocacy through his prior involvements with disability organisations especially internationally.
 In his spare time, Max enjoys music (particularly playing the guitar) and scrolling through Twitter.
-Max loves good food and his go-to guilty pleasure – French fries.